 The risk factors listed 15(7) are matters that may pose a higher ML/FT risk.
 Whether they in fact pose a higher risk is a matter for relevant persons to determine in the context of their BRA, CRA and TRAs.
 These risk factors are dealt with throughout the BRA, CRA and PEP guidance.

-Coder 6(3)(c), (e), The involvement of any third parties for elements of the CDD process, including where reliance is placed on a third party
+Coder 6(3)(c), (e),

-5(3)(d), (e), 19(4)(g)
+19(4)(g)